Unifying mirror descent and dual averaging: Introduction

 \section{Introduction}

-The family of mirror descent algorithms were initially introduced as first-order convex optimization algorithms, and were then extended to a variety of (online) optimization problems.
+Mirror descent algorithms were initially introduced as first-order convex optimization algorithms, and were then extended to a variety of (online) optimization problems.
 Let us quickly recall the succession of ideas which have led to the mirror descent algorithms.

-Let us first consider the most basic setting, where the objective function $f:\rset^n\to \rset$ is convex and finite on the whole space $\rset^n$, differentiable, and admits a unique minimizer $x_*\in \rset^n$.
-We focus on the construction of algorithms based on first-order oracles (in other words, the algorithm may obtain the values of the function $f(x)$ and of its gradient $\nabla f(x)$ at queried points $x\in \rset^n$) and which outputs points where the value of the objective function $f$ is provably close to the minimum $f(x_*)$.
-The most basic such algorithm is the gradient descent, which starts at some initial point $x_1\in \rset^n$ and iterates
+Let us start with the most basic setting, in which the objective function {$f:\,\rset^n\to \rset$} is convex on $\rset^n$, differentiable, and admits a unique minimizer $x_*\in \rset^n$.
+We focus on the construction of algorithms based on first-order oracles (in other words, the algorithm is allowed to query the values of the objective $f(x_t)$ and of its gradient $\nabla f(x_t)$ at a search points $x_t\in \rset^n$) and which outputs points where the value of the objective function $f$ is provably close to the minimum $f_*=f(x_*)$.
+The most basic of such algorithm is the (Euclidean) gradient descent, which starts at some point $x_1\in \rset^n$ and iterates

 where $\gamma > 0$ is the step-size.
 An equivalent way of writing the above is the so-called \emph{proximal} formulation:

 where $x_{t+1}$ appears as the solution of a simplified minimization problem where the objective function $f$ has been replaced by its linearization at $x_t$ \emph{plus} a Euclidean \emph{proximal term} $\frac{1}{2\gamma}\left\| x-x_t \right\|_2^2$ which prevents the next iterate $x_{t+1}$ from being too far from $x_t$.
 This algorithm is well-suited to assumptions regarding the objective function $f$ which involve the Euclidean norm (e.g.\ if $\nabla f$ is bounded (or Lipschitz-continuous) with respect to the Euclidean norm).